data-crat/Machine-Learning/README.md

   ![unsupervised](https://user-images.githubusercontent.com/45167372/74805633-b08c0980-5309-11ea-88bc-8b9f492db0c3.gif)

-  Please go to the clustering folder for the code written in jupyter notebook and the dataset used for the same.
+  Please go to the Customer Segementation folder for the code written in jupyter notebook and the dataset used for the same.

 -----------------------------------------------------------------------------------------------------------------------------------------